 Despite what you may have heard, there is no single "diabetes diet."
 The same healthy foods that are good for you are good for everyone else.

-But people with diabetes must carefully track how many carbohydrates they get each day.
+With diabetes, though, you have to carefully track how many carbohydrates you get each day.
 Carbs have more impact on blood sugar than fats or protein.
-Most people with diabetes also have to watch how much fat and protein they get, too.
+(Still, most people with diabetes also have to watch how much fat and protein they get, too.)

-Making smart food choices helps you keep your blood sugar levels in check.
-Ask your doctor, a dietitian, or a diabetes educator for advice on exactly what you need.
+Make smart food choices to help keep your blood sugar levels in check.
+Ask your doctor, a registered dietitian, or a diabetes educator for advice on exactly what you need.

-Talk to your doctor, a registered dietitian, or a diabetes educator and ask if the glycemic index might help you gain better control of your blood sugar levels.
+Ask your doctor, dietitian, or a diabetes educator if using this system might help you gain better control of your blood sugar levels.

 Eating Right With Diabetes

 Don't get stuck in a rut.
 Choose foods of different colors.
-That's an easy way to make sure that you are eating plenty of fruits, vegetables, whole grains, beans, nuts, and lean protein.
+That's an easy way to make sure you eat plenty of fruits, vegetables, whole grains, beans, nuts, and lean protein.

 Watch your calories.
-Your age, sex, and activity level affect how many calories you need to gain, lose, or maintain your weight.
+Your age, gender, and activity level affect how many calories you need to gain, lose, or maintain your weight.